Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Alternative Score Aggregation Strategies

-The main paper (Table~2) uses \emph{Geometric Mean}—the fraction of steps with score $> 0$—as the trajectory aggregation function for Best-of-$N$ reranking.
-Here we report results for all five aggregation strategies implemented in the evaluation pipeline.
+The main paper uses the \textbf{geometric-mean trajectory score} in Eq.~\ref{eq:traj_score} for Best-of-$N$ reranking.
+This choice is deliberate: reliability gating (Eq.~\ref{eq:gated_reward}) rescales step-reward magnitudes, and a magnitude-sensitive aggregation ensures that gating can affect candidate ranking.
+Here we report results under five aggregation strategies implemented in our evaluation pipeline.

+\paragraph{Aggregation strategies.} Let $\{R_t\}_{t=1}^{T}$ denote the (gated) step rewards for a candidate solution, where $R_t\in[-1,1]$ for our probabilistic PRM judge and $R_t\in\{-1,+1\}$ for binary external judges.
+We consider: